dobaj/cisc327-library-management-a2-0312/A2_Dobaj_0312.md

     assert "Due date" in message  # Ensure due date is included in the success message
 ```

 Overall ChatGPT performed well on this task, making use of (new to me) functions in pytest like mock return values.
 I felt that the tests in this instance contained the right amount of depth for this requirement.
 Because I only asked for 4 tests, it didn't fully cover the requirement's specifications, though.
 While it does use some hardcoded values, they aren't actually added to the database so as not to impact reusability.
-It doesn't appear to run perfectly, which may be on account of the mock values ChatGPT is using as the test to see if the patron is over their borrowing limit has a "Book not found" error.
+It doesn't appear to run perfectly, which may be on account of the mock values ChatGPT is using because the test to see if the patron is over their borrowing limit has a "Book not found" error.
 This implies that the function is trying to read from the actual database rather than ChatGPT's mock databases.

 ### R4:
 ```